fischerpj/cma/README.md

 1. create **AS repo bare** with [README,LICENSE] : this https://github.com/fischerpj/cma.git
 2. in Docker/xv2 clone **AS R-project-package** "cma"  with  [DESCRIPTION, NAMESPACE, R/, man/]
 3. gh auth login seems already done and not requiring password
+## issues
+- fix LICENSE in DESCRIPTION and LICENSE